r-sp/priest/README.md

-# Priest

-The Holy Colors
+# Priest: The Holy Colors